Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions: Case Studies

-Table~\ref{tab03} lists all the models to be analyzed.
-The threshold on the optimality gap of all models is set as 1\%.
-For C-PO-NTs, the hyper-parameters $\lambda^{w/r}$ are set as $\text{10}^{\text{6}}$.
-As the magnitude of the actual system cost $c^{act}$ \eqref{ERMMM:A} is between $\text{10}^{\text{5}}$ and $\text{10}^{\text{6}}$, a hyper-parameter of $\text{10}^{\text{6}}$ would present a sufficient, but not overly dominating, effect on the ERM problem.
+The threshold on the optimality gap of all methods is set as 1\%.
+For CPO-WR-NT, the hyper-parameters, $\lambda^{\text{w}}$ and $\lambda^{\text{r}}$, are set as $\text{10}^{\text{6}}$.
+This is because the magnitude of the ERM objective \eqref{ERMMM:1} is between $\text{10}^{\text{5}}$ and $\text{10}^{\text{6}}$, so a hyper-parameter of $\text{10}^{\text{5}}$ would pose a sufficient, but not overly dominating, effect on the ERM.
 All cases are solved by Gurobi 9.1, called by YALMIP on MATLAB, on a 3.5 GHz PC.